jtleek/talkguide/README.md

 This guide is part of the series of guides that have so far covered [data sharing](https://github.com/jtleek/datasharing), [reviewing papers](https://github.com/jtleek/reviews), and [writing R packages](https://github.com/jtleek/rpackages).
 The guide is designed primarily for students in statistics and computational biology although some of the ideas will be useful in other disciplines as well.

+This guide is in large part based on Karl Broman's [How to give a scientific presentation](http://www.biostat.wisc.edu/~kbroman/talks/giving_talks.pdf).
+I hope that students in my group will use this guide when writing their talks and will do as I say not as I do.

 Why give talks?
 ----------------